esbzcom/clearlang/docs/introduction.md

-﻿# lumi-lang
+# ClearLang

-Lumi is a dependently-typed programming language that compiles to WebAssembly.
+ClearLang is a dependently-typed programming language that compiles to WebAssembly.
 It aims to be simple like Python and safe like SPARK Ada, with refinement types, contracts, and an effect system to eliminate entire classes of bugs at compile time.